JailsonS/ai_vision_models/02_saga_gis/readme.md

 it is necessary to install SAGA GIS software, you may access the installer at the [link](https://sourceforge.net/projects/saga-gis/)

 ## Create and activate python virtual env
-On root dir of this repository run the code below
+At the root dir of this repository run the code below
 ```
 # create virtual env
 python -m venv venv